mallika2011/mallika2011.github.io/_pages/work.md

 layout: page
 title: Work
 permalink: /work/
-description: My work experiences over the years
+description: My work experiences over the years.
+Click to read more in detail about each.
 nav: true
 horizontal: true
 ---